If you want to know how to write an amazing article, you will love these notes I am about to share with you.

 Example: Rose doesn’t like movies because they are boring, so she doesn’t watch them.

 Now when you know about sentence structures, do go back to the sample.
-Then, try to find out how many types of sentence structure are used by the student?
+Then, try to find out how many types of sentence structures are used by the student?

 Done?
 So, let’s move on now.